 Clopidogrel: Clopidogrel is metabolized to its active metabolite in part by CYP2C19.
 A study of healthy subjects including CYP2C19 extensive and intermediate metabolizers receiving once daily administration of clopidogrel 75 mg concomitantly with placebo or with 20 mg rabeprazole sodium delayed-release tablets (n=36), for 7 days was conducted.
-The mean AUC of the active metabolite of clopidogrel was reduced by approximately 12% (mean AUC ratio was 88%, with 90% CI of 81.7 to 95.5%) when rabeprazole sodium delayed-release tablets were coadministered compared to administration of clopidogrel with placebo [see Drug Interactions (7)].
+The mean AUC of the active metabolite of clopidogrel was reduced by approximately 12% (mean AUC ratio was 88%, with 90% Cl of 81.7 o 95.5%) when rabeprazole sodium delayed-release tablets were coadministered compared to administration

-Digoxin: In healthy adult subjects (n=16), co-administration of 20 mg rabeprazole sodium delayed-release tablets with 2.5 mg once daily doses of digoxin at steady state resulted in approximately 29% and 19% increase in mean $C{max}$ and $AUC{(0 to 24)}$ of digoxin [see Drug Interactions (7)].
+Digoxin: In healthy adult subjects (n=16), co-administration of 20 mg rabeprazole sodium delayed-release tablets with 2.5 mg once daily doses of digoxin at steady state resulted in approximately 29% and 19% increase in mean C{max} and AUC(0 to 24) of digoxin [see Drug Interactions (7)].

-Ketoconazole: In healthy adult subjects (n=19), co-administration of 20 mg rabeprazole sodium delayed-release tablets at steady state with a single 400 mg oral dose ketoconazole resulted in approximately an average of 31% reduction in both $C{max}$ and $AUC{(0-inf)}$ of ketoconazole [see Drug Interactions (7)].
+Ketoconazole: In healthy adult subjects (n=19), co-administration of 20 mg rabeprazole sodium delayed-release tablets at steady state with a single 400 mg oral dose ketoconazole resulted in approximately an average of 31% reduction in both C{max} and AUC(0-inf) of ketoconazole [see Drug Interactions (7)].

-Cyclosporine: In vitro incubations employing human liver microsomes indicated that rabeprazole inhibited cyclosporine metabolism with an IC50 of 62 micromolar, a concentration that is over 50 times higher than the $C{max}$ in healthy volunteers following 14 days of dosing with 20 mg of rabeprazole sodium delayed-release tablets.
+Cyclosporine: In vitro incubations employing human liver microsomes indicated that rabeprazole inhibited cyclosporine metabolism with an $1C{50}$ of 62 micromolar, a concentration that is over 50 times higher than the C{max} in healthy volunteers following 14 days of dosing with 20 mg of rabeprazole sodium delayed-release tablets.
 This degree of inhibition is similar to that by omeprazole at equivalent concentrations.

-12.4 Microbiology

-The following in vitro data are available but the clinical significance is unknown.
+12.4 MicrobiologyThe following in vitro data are available but the clinical significance is unknown.

 Rabeprazole sodium, amoxicillin and clarithromycin as a three drug regimen has been shown to be active against most strains of Helicobacter pylori in vitro and in clinical infections [see Indications and Usage (1), Clinical Studies (14.5)].
+Susceptibility testing of H. pylori isolates was performed for amoxicillin and clarithromycin using agar dilution